thoughtspot/cs_tools/docs/cs-tools/dependency-checker/README.md

       used, data will not be inserted and will instead be dumped to the location specified.

     Options:
-      --save-path PATH                if specified, directory to save data to --parent (system table|imported data|worksheet|view)
+      --export DIRECTORY              directory to save the spot app to --parent (system table|imported data|worksheet|view)
                                       type of object to find dependents for --include-columns               whether or not to find column dependents